 Current Exhibitions

-The Exhibits Program at Tohono Chul presents visual stories linking the nature, culture and arts of the Southwest.
+The Exhibits Program at Tohono Chul presents visual stories linking the nature, culture, and arts of the Southwest.
 Focusing on the work of regional artists, we display vibrant works of art in a diverse array of thematic group exhibits.
 The charming adobe Exhibit House, built as a private home in 1937, is an ideal environment for visitors to view Southwestern artworks.
-50% all exhibit sales help fund programs at Tohono Chul.
+50% of all exhibit sales help fund programs at Tohono Chul.

 Questions?
 Please contact the Exhibits Department, exhibits@tohonochul.org